 Catch My Breath

-South Central Public Health District offers cessation programs that can help you quit smoking, vaping, chewing, etc. The programs are five sessions long, FREE, and are offered in groups or one-on-one in a public area.
+South Central Public Health District offers cessation programs that can help you quit smoking, vaping, chewing, and more.
+The programs are five sessions long, free, and are offered in groups or one-on-one in a public area.
 We offer programs specifically designed for pregnant women, adults, and teens.
-For more information call 208-737-5968, or email the program coordinator.
+For more information call (208) 737-5968, or email the program coordinator.

 Teen Vaping Cessation and Information Program

-SCPHD also offers a two day alternative to suspension class.
-This is an indepth tobacco and vaping education class that helps teens developing coping skills, teaches effective steps to quit, and helps teens understand how living without nicotine will impact their future.
+This is a 5-week quit vaping program offered to teens.
+The classes help youth recognize habits and triggers, develop coping skills, and set and commit to quit dates.
+SCPHD also offers a two-day alternative to suspension class — an in-depth tobacco and vaping education class that helps teens develop coping skills, teaches effective steps to quit, and helps teens understand how living without nicotine will impact their future.